hfakoor222/Routing_Diagnostics_App/README.md

   $${\large\color{Green}Collaboration}$$
 If you would like to contribute on this  project I am open to any suggestions, and collaboration.
-I am open to any contributions, including and not limited to refactoring the view layer, adding diagnostics, cloud API's.
+I am open to any contributions, including and not limited to refactoring the view layer, adding diagnostics (HTTP checker, IPsec fragmentation checker, MTU checler: refer to the issues tab above for more), cloud API's (i.e running diagnostics on AWS routers/switches).
 Currently I've found an interesting project which batch updates cisco devices from a single GUI, which I may integrate here.